Condor-Performance-Modeling/cpm.mavis/README.md

 # Mavis

+This is a fork of the original Mavis repo, renamed cpm.mavis.
+Original rights and licenses have not been modified.

 Mavis is a framework that allows decoding of the RISC-V ISA into custom instruction class types as well as custom extensions to those class types.